-Ribes divaricatum (Spreading Gooseberry) SE
+Ribes divaricatum (Spreading Gooseberry)

 Plant Description: This gooseberry grows upright, up to 10 ft tall.
 It has arching branches and several thick thorns at its leaf nodes.
 The broad leaves are lobed with toothed margins and hairy undersides.
 The small inflorescence (cluster) of 3-5 hanging, bell shaped flowers, are not as showy as others in this genus.
 They have greenish to purple sepals, surrounding a small ring of white or reddish petals with stamens protruding well beyond the petals.